behroozbc/Seminar-KG-Hosting/pages/relational-databases.md

 <v-clicks>

-- They do not require any preprocessing on a RDBMS  .
+- It does not require any preprocessing on a RDBMS  .
-- They allow ontology-based access via mappings and query rewriting.
+- It allows ontology-based access via mappings and query rewriting.
   - SPARQL to SQL
-- They provide a relatively cheap way to build a KG from relational databases.
+- It provides a relatively cheap way to build a KG from relational databases.
-- They provide a smooth integration in industrial standard software environments.
+- It provides a smooth integration in industrial standard software environments.
 </v-clicks>

 ::right::